Aelorn13/NC-BackEndGames/README.md

 # README

-Link to the hosted version: https://dead-pink-hare-garb.cyclic.app/api/
+Link to the hosted version: https://dead-pink-hare-garb.cyclic.app/api/ or https://nc-backendgames-ael.onrender.com/

 This is a server project for the northcoders board games database.